sreehari2315/EXPERIMENT--04-INTERFACING-AN16X2-LCD-DISPLAY-WITH-ARM-/README.md

-# EXPERIMENT--04-INTERFACING-AN16X2-LCD-DISPLAY-WITH-ARM AND DISPLAY STRING
+# EXPERIMENT--03-INTERFACING-AN16X2-LCD-DISPLAY-WITH-ARM AND DISPLAY STRING
-### Name : Sree Hari k
+### Name : SREE HARI K
 ### Roll no : 212223230212
-### Date of experiment : 22.09.24
+### Date of experiment : 20.09.24

 ## Aim:
 To Interface a 16X2 LCD display to ARM controller  , and simulate it in Proteus